 ‘Green stuff’ is the generic term used by my children to describe any green leafy vegetable.
 It could be spinach, kale, silverbeet (chard), pak choy – if it’s has lots of green leaves and it’s edible, it is ‘green stuff’.

-Despite giving it a fairly disparaging name, all my kids eat ‘green stuff’, which is a good thing as at this time of the year.
-At the end of summer we put zucchini in everything, but at the end of winter it is spinach!
+Despite giving it a fairly disparaging name, all my kids eat ‘green stuff’, which is a good thing as when the garden is full of it, I put it in almost every meal!

-This spinach and potato slice is great server hot as a side dish, and it’s good cold in lunches too.
+This spinach and potato slice is great served hot as an easy family dinner, and it’s good cold in lunches too.
 We love to eat left overs cut into fingers and dipped in some simple garlic and herb yoghurt dip.

 - 6-8 medium potatoes, grated.